lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

 3- Video games have limited content but they allow for so much variation in play, hence they are closer to infinite content.

-In the last decade, we have largely moved to platforms/mediums that offer infinite content such as streaming services, hence we find it defficult to regulate our usage.
+In the last decade, we have largely moved to platforms/mediums that offer infinite content such as streaming services, hence we find it difficult to regulate our usage.
 On the other hand, Mediums that offer non-infinite content are less harmful and less wasteful.

 How is this relevant to this post?
 Well, **we want to eliminate most apps that offer infinite content from our phones.**